commercelayer/commercelayer-docs-resources/sku_list_promotion_rules/object.md

 # The SKU list promotion rule object

-A SKU list promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A SKU list promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/sku_list_promotion_rules endpoint</b>.

 ## Fields